tldr-pages/tldr/pages/common/csvquote.md

 `csvquote {{path/to/data.csv}}`

-- Replace quoted special characters in normal tsv file:
+- Replace quoted special characters in a normal TSV file:

 `csvquote -t {{path/to/data.csv}}`